Georgina Rodríguez

-Georgina Rodríguez Hernández (born 27 January 1994) is a Spanish-Argentine social media personality, model, and entrepreneur.
-She rose to fame through her relationship with Portuguese footballer Cristiano Ronaldo, which garnered her significant media attention and helped her build a massive following across Instagram and other social media channels.
-In addition to her success as a model, Georgina also pursued ventures in fashion, collaborating with high-end brands and launching her own clothing line.
-She was the subject of a 2022 Netflix documentary, I Am Georgina, in which she was credited as the producer.
+Georgina Rodríguez Hernández (born 27 January 1994) is an Argentine and Spanish social media personality, model, and entrepreneur.
+She rose to fame through her relationship with Portuguese footballer Cristiano Ronaldo, which earned her media attention and helped her build a social media following.
+She is the producer and subject of the 2022 Netflix reality television series I Am Georgina.

 Early life

 Rodríguez was born in Buenos Aires, Argentina, to an Argentine father and a Spanish mother.
-Her father, Jorge Rodríguez, spent ten years in prison for drug trafficking in Spain in 2003.
-Her family initially lived with her paternal relatives.
-She has a half-sister and a full sister.
-When Rodríguez was one year old, her mother decided to return to Spain, and the family relocated to the northern Spanish city of Jaca, in the province of Huesca.
+She has a sister and a half-sister.
+Her father, Jorge Rodríguez, spent ten years in prison in Spain for drug trafficking.
+When Rodríguez was one year old, her mother moved the family from Argentina to the northern Spanish city of Jaca.
+Rodríguez studied ballet starting at the age of four, but stopped when she was a teenager because her family could not afford the lessons.

-Rodríguez studied ballet from the age of four but quit as her family could not afford it.
-At 18, she moved to Madrid, where she worked retail jobs during the day and at a bar on weekends to support herself.
-She eventually secured a sales position at a Gucci store, where she would later meet Cristiano Ronaldo.

 Career

-Since achieving fame, Rodríguez built a career as a model and influencer, appearing in campaigns for Guess.
-She has also graced the covers of international editions of Vogue, Harper’s Bazaar, and Elle, and has been featured in editorials that highlight her unique style and global appeal.

-In March 2024, Rodríguez walked on the runway at the Vetements Womenswear Fall/Winter 2024/2025 show at Paris Fashion Week, wearing a red dress with the number seven that resembled Ronaldo's jerseys during his time at Manchester United, Real Madrid, and Juventus.

-Beyond modeling, Rodríguez has collaborated with major beauty brands, launched her own athleisure line, and starred in the Netflix docu-series “I Am Georgina”, which gave audiences a behind-the-scenes look at her life, career, and family.
-She has also used her platform to support various philanthropic efforts, particularly those related to children’s health and education.
+In her teens, Rodríguez worked as a retail assistant at the Spanish fashion label Massimo Dutti in San Sebastian.
+She moved to the United Kingdom at age 17, where she worked as an au pair and learned English.
+In 2016, while working as a sales assistant at a Gucci store in Madrid, she met Cristiano Ronaldo.
+She became famous after they began dating, and she built a career as a model and social media influencer.
+She has appeared in advertising campaigns for the American clothing brand Guess.
+(Note: Attributed to multiple references:) She has been on the covers of international editions of the magazines Vogue, Harper’s Bazaar, and Elle, and has been featured in editorials.
+(Note: Attributed to multiple references:) In 2021, she launched the clothing brand OM by G. In 2024, she walked on the runway at a Vetements show at Paris Fashion Week, wearing a red dress with the number "7" that resembled Ronaldo's jerseys from his time at Manchester United, Real Madrid, and Juventus.
+In 2026, Rodríguez launched Mimoa, an activewear clothing line.
+She is the producer and subject of the Netflix reality television series I Am Georgina, which provides a behind-the-scenes look at her life, career, and family.'